Standard Terms of Business

 “Intellectual Property Rights” means patents, trademarks, design rights (whether registrable or otherwise) applications for any of these, copyrights, database rights, trade or business names and other similar rights or obligations whether registrable or not in any country.

 “Loss” means any loss, damage, costs or interest.

-“Staff Member” means an insolvency practitioner, employee, director, officer, representative, or agent of Mackenzie
+“Staff Member” means an insolvency practitioner, employee, director, officer, representative, or age nt of Mackenzie Goldberg Johnson Limited.

 Our Legal Status

 Mackenzie Goldberg Johnson Limited is a Limited Company registered in England & Wales No 05058424 whose registered office is at Scope House, Weston Road Crewe CW1 6DD.

 Unless otherwise stated in the Engagement Letter, our fees are based on the time required to complete the Services and may include travelling time where this is significant.
 Time is charged at hourly rates applicable to the staff who provide the Services in question.
 Hourly rates are modified from time to time in accordance with prevailing market conditions.
 Any fees or hourly rates quoted or estimated are exclusive of VAT and disbursements which shall be charged as applicable.

 Any estimate of the fees for providing the Services will be based upon our assessment of the work involved, taking account of any assumptions set out in the Engagement Letter.
 Unless we have agreed otherwise in the Engagement Letter, our fees may be adjusted if the Services prove more complex or time consuming than expected.
 We will let you know when we consider any estimate is likely to be exceeded.
 A copy of our current fee and disbursement policy is attached to the terms of business.